hknott12/Election_Analysis/README.md

   * Raymon Anthony Doane: 3.1% (11,606)
 * Winning candidate, percentage, and number of votes: Diana DeGette: 73.8% (272,892)
 ## Election Audit Summary
 This script can be used in any election with the modification of some variable names but with the format and logic of the code remaining the same.
-For example, the trackers can be renamed to represent any variable that you are interested in tracking.
+For example, the